Establishing an endowed fund is a wonderful way to partner with Messiah University and create an enduring legacy. These funds provide for:

 Fund It Now

 You may establish an endowed fund now through gifts of cash or securities.
-This option will enable you to enjoy watching your fund grow and benefit current Messiah College students.
+This option will enable you to enjoy watching your fund grow and benefit current Messiah University students.
 A minimum contribution of $25,000 is required to establish an endowed fund.

 Fund It Later